Tattoo after care

 How long does it take a tattoo to heal when you get one?

-If you notice any kind of allergic reaction or infection, it is important that you visit a health care provider.
-Warning signs include excessive soreness, redness, drainage, or swelling at the tattoo site.
-If you're diligent about cleaning your tattoo, infection shouldn't be a problem.
-Hope you enjoy your new adornment for years to come!Alice!
+If you notice any kind of allergic reaction or infection you may want to visit a health care provider.
+Warning signs include excessive soreness or tenderness, redness, drainage, swelling, or a rash at the tattoo site.
+If you're diligent about cleaning your tattoo though, infection won’t likely be an issue.
+Hope this after-care information is now inked on your brain and that you enjoy your new adornment for years to come!

 Originally published Dec 07, 2001